Find our best ISA rates for over 60s

 Easy access cash ISAs

 These let you withdraw and deposit money whenever you like without penalising you.
-You are limited to depositing £20,000 a year.
-However, some flexible ISA providers will let you withdraw cash that was deposited within the same tax year without it counting towards your allowance.
-They generally pay lower rates of interest, though.
+You are limited to depositing £20,000 a year but some flexible ISA providers will let you withdraw cash that was deposited within the same tax year without it counting towards your allowance.

 Notice cash ISA